South Wales Cricket Association

 League.

-establish an organised league structure for junior cricketers and at an
+an organised league structure for junior cricketers and at an inaugural meeting

-inaugural meeting he was elected treasurer of the league, a role he performed
+he was elected treasurer of the league, a role he performed for 44 years.

 In his role as Treasurer Brinley ensured that